apache/sedona/docs/api/sql/Optimizer.md

 When one table involved a spatial join query is smaller than a threadhold, Sedona will automatically choose broadcast index join instead of Sedona optimized join.
 The current threshold is controlled by [sedona.join.autoBroadcastJoinThreshold](../Parameter) and set to the same as `spark.sql.autoBroadcastJoinThreshold`.

-## Google S2 based equi-join
+## Google S2 based approximate equi-join

-If the performance of Sedona optimized join is not ideal, which is possibly caused by  complicated and overlapping geometries, you can resort to Sedona built-in Google S2-based equi-join.
-This equi-join leverages Spark's internal equi-join algorithm and might be performant in some cases given that the refinement step is optional.
+If the performance of Sedona optimized join is not ideal, which is possibly caused by  complicated and overlapping geometries, you can resort to Sedona built-in Google S2-based approximate equi-join.
+This equi-join leverages Spark's internal equi-join algorithm and might be performant given that you can opt to skip the refinement step  by sacrificing query accuracy.

 Please use the following steps: